MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 ![screenshot_live_site](./fotorama1.png)

 # Performance
-It is possible to reach a Google lighthouse Performance of 99 and 100 for the other values (Swiper only)!
+It is possible to reach a Google lighthouse Performance of 100 for the all values (Swiper only)!
 All values depend on the selected WordPress theme and server performance, too.
+Other settings : Please contact me, if you are interested.

 ![screenshot_lighthouse](./swiper-leaflet-perf.jpg)